-In a large mixing bowl, combine the coconut oil and honey.
+In a medium mixing bowl, combine the coconut oil and honey.
 Beat them with a whisk until they are combined.
 Add the eggs and beat well.
+Add the buttermilk and vanilla.
+Whisk to combine, and set the bowl aside.
 (If your coconut oil solidifies on contact with cold ingredients, simply let the bowl rest in a warm place for a few minutes, like on top of your stove, or warm it for about 30 seconds in the microwave.)

 Divide the batter evenly between the 12 muffin cups.
 Bake muffins for 16 to 19 minutes, or until the muffins are golden on top and a toothpick inserted into a muffin comes out clean.

 Place the muffin tin on a cooling rack to cool.
 If you have leftover muffins, store them, covered, at room temperature for two days, or in the refrigerator for up to 4 days.
 Freeze leftover muffins for up to 3 months.

 Recipe adapted from my zucchini bread and the blueberry maple muffins in my cookbook, Love Real Food. *Oil options: I love coconut oil here.
 I used unrefined coconut oil and can hardly taste it in the final product.
 Olive oil might lend an herbal note to the muffins, if you’re into that (I tested with California Olive Ranch’s “Everyday” variety and couldn’t even taste it).
 Vegetable oil has a neutral flavor, but the average vegetable/canola oil is highly processed, so I recommend using cold-pressed sunflower oil or grapeseed oil if possible.